learn-co-students/module-1-code-challenge-round-1-sea01-seng-ft-0-object-relations-code-challenge---netflix-1595607820/README.md

 #### Movie

 - `Movie#initialize(title)`
-  - `Movie` is initialized with a title (string)
+ V - `Movie` is initialized with a title (string)
-  - title **can be** changed after the `Movie` is initialized
+ V - title **can be** changed after the `Movie` is initialized
 - `Movie#title`
-  - returns the `Movie`'s title
+ V - returns the `Movie`'s title
 - `Movie.all`
-  - returns an array of all the `Movie` instances that have been initialized
+ V - returns an array of all the `Movie` instances that have been initialized

 #### Viewer

 - `Viewer#initialize(username)`
-  - `Viewer` is initialized with a username (string)
+ V - `Viewer` is initialized with a username (string)
   - username **can be** changed after the Viewer is initialized
 - `Viewer#username`
-  - returns the Viewer's username
+ V - returns the Viewer's username
 - `Viewer.all`
-  - returns an array of all the Viewer instances that have been initialized
+ V - returns an array of all the Viewer instances that have been initialized

 #### Review

 - `Review#initialize(viewer, movie, rating)`
-  - `Review` is initialized with a `Viewer` instance, a `Movie` instance, and a rating (number)
+ V - `Review` is initialized with a `Viewer` instance, a `Movie` instance, and a rating (number)
 - `Review#rating`
-  - returns the rating for the `Review` instance
+ V - returns the rating for the `Review` instance
 - `Review.all`
-  - returns an array of all initialized `Review` instances
+ V - returns an array of all initialized `Review` instances

 ### Object Relationship Methods

 #### Review

 - `Review#viewer`
-  - returns the `Viewer` instance associated with the `Review` instance
+ V - returns the `Viewer` instance associated with the `Review` instance
 - `Review#movie`
-  - returns the `Movie` instance associated with the `Review` instance
+ V - returns the `Movie` instance associated with the `Review` instance

 #### Viewer

 - `Viewer#reviews`
-  - returns an array of `Review` instances associated with the `Viewer` instance.
+ V - returns an array of `Review` instances associated with the `Viewer` instance.
 - `Viewer#reviewed_movies`
-  - returns an array of `Movie` instances reviewed by the `Viewer` instance.
+ V - returns an array of `Movie` instances reviewed by the `Viewer` instance.

 #### Movie

 - `Movie#reviews`
-  - returns an array of all the `Review` instances for the `Movie`.
+ V - returns an array of all the `Review` instances for the `Movie`.
 - `Movie#reviewers`
-  - returns an array of all of the `Viewer` instances that reviewed the `Movie`.
+ V - returns an array of all of the `Viewer` instances that reviewed the `Movie`.

 ### Aggregate and Association Methods

 #### Viewer

 - `Viewer#reviewed_movie?(movie)`
-  - a `Movie` instance is the only argument
+  V- a `Movie` instance is the only argument
-  - returns `true` if the `Viewer` has reviewed this `Movie` (if there is a `Review` instance that has this `Viewer` and `Movie`), returns `false` otherwise
+  V - returns `true` if the `Viewer` has reviewed this `Movie` (if there is a `Review` instance that has this `Viewer` and `Movie`), returns `false` otherwise
 - `Viewer#rate_movie(movie, rating)`
-  - a `Movie` instance and a rating (number) are passed in as arguments
-  - if the `Viewer` instance and the passed `Movie` instance are _not_ already associated, this method should create a new `Review` instance
+  V- a `Movie` instance and a rating (number) are passed in as arguments V - if the `Viewer` instance and the passed `Movie` instance are _not_ already associated, this method should create a new `Review` instance
-  - if this `Viewer` has already reviewed this `Movie`, assigns the new rating to the existing `Review` instance
+   V - if this `Viewer` has already reviewed this `Movie`, assigns the new rating to the existing `Review` instance

 #### Movie

 - `Movie#average_rating`
-  - returns the average of all ratings for the `Movie` instance
+ V - returns the average of all ratings for the `Movie` instance
   - to average ratings, add all ratings together and divide by the total number of ratings.
 - `Movie.highest_rated`
-  - returns the `Movie` instance with the highest average rating.
+  V - returns the `Movie` instance with the highest average rating.

 ## Rubric